matthew-muscat/bootstrapx-clickover/README.md

 Bootstrapx Clickover
 =================

-bootstrapx clickover provides enhancements to [Twitter Bootstrap Popovers](http://twitter.github.com/bootstrap#popover) to allow popovers to be opened/closed with click events and some other niceities
+Bootstrapx Clickover provides enhancements to [Twitter Bootstrap Popovers](http://twitter.github.com/bootstrap#popover) to allow popovers to be opened/closed with click events.

+This repo is a fork of leecar-red's original Bootstrapx Clickover, however this repo will aim to keep itself always up to date with the latest stable bootstrap version.
+While backwards compatibilty may be possible, this repo is about moving forward - the plugin versioning will match bootstraps primary versioning syntax to indicate compatibility.

 Quick Start
 -----------